Method

 alternate text

-Figure 7: Bootstrap chain graph.
-(A) Illustration of bootstrap weights, larger triangles indicate higher weight.
-(B) bootstrap chain highscore lists and (C) their influence on the convergence in the model parameter space due to the individual weighted objective function of each bootstrap chain.
+Figure 7: Illustration of BABO’s highscore optimiser after twelve iterations.
+(A) Bootstrap weights, larger triangles indicate higher weight.
+(B) Bootstrap chain highscore lists and (C) their influence on the convergence in the model parameter space due to the individual weighted objective function of each bootstrap chain.

 alternate text